datanav/docs/configuration.rst

 All non-tag properties, except those beginning with a ``_`` letter will be included as attribute values on the tag specified.
 A "tag"-property value can either be a single literal, a single object or a list of objects.

-The property names must be valid XML attribute or tag names (QNames).
-All literal values in tags or attributes will be XML escaped.
-All namespaces used in tags must be declared explicitly in the configuration.
+The property names must be valid XML attribute or tag names (`QNames <https://en.wikipedia.org/wiki/QName>`_).
+All literal values in tags or attributes will be `XML escaped <https://www.liquid-technologies.com/XML/EscapingData.aspx>`_.
+All `namespaces <https://en.wikipedia.org/wiki/XML_namespace>`_ used in tags must be declared explicitly in the configuration.

 Example configuration
 ^^^^^^^^^^^^^^^^^^^^^